simonmichael/hledger/MANUAL.md

 with `date2:DATE`.
 If present, these dates will take precedence in reports.

-Ledger's posting date syntax is also supported (`[ACTUALDATE]`, `[ACTUALDATE=EFFECTIVEDATE]` or `[=EFFECTIVEDATE]` in a posting comment) and treated as an alternate spelling of the date tags.
+Ledger's bracketed posting date syntax (`[ACTUALDATE]`, `[ACTUALDATE=EFFECTIVEDATE]` or `[=EFFECTIVEDATE]` in a posting comment) is also supported, as an alternate spelling of the date tags.

 ### Including other files